rg314/rg314/README.md

 ---

-Enabling Breakthroughs from small data as CTO @ DeepMirror | PhD @ University of Cambridge
+Enabling Breakthroughs in Life Sciences as CTO @ DeepMirror

-🔭 I’m currently working on Bayseian Traction Force Microscopy, Graph Neural Networks, Kinetic Monte Carlo simulations, Computer vision & MLOps

-🌱 I’m currently learning C++, Rust, & Piano 🎹

 <!--
 **rg314/rg314** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.